anchovycation/metronom/README.md

 You can  **save**,  **read**,  **update**,  **filter**,  **delete**  and  **bulk**  operations JavaScript objects in Redis  **without needing to know Redis commands**.

 It is used effortlessly without installing any plugins like RedisJSON.
 The system works with Hashes.
-It shreds the objects and saves them as key strings in the hash, and while reading, they break it down again according to the given scheme and type conversion with TypeScript.
+It shreds the objects and saves them as key strings in the hash, and while reading, they break it down again according to the given scheme and type conversion with TypeScript. ***Also you can use String Data type too.***

 | Documentation | Source Code | Package |
 | ------- | ----------- | ------- |